Regents to present PUF check for new university in South Texas

 Prior to the check presentation, Powell, Aliseda and Cigarroa will visit Lyford High School, 8204 Simon Gomez Road, from 10:45 to 11:45 a.m. to meet with students and teachers.

-The trio also will meet with business and clergy leaders from throughout the Rio Grande Valley and with development board and alumni association leaders from UT Pan American and UT Brownsville.
+The trio also will meet with business and clergy leaders from throughout the Rio Grande Valley and with development board and alumni association leaders from UT Pan American and The University of Texas at Brownsville/Texas Southmost College.

 For more information, please visit the Project South Texas website.